Negin228/Stockhome/README.md

 _______
 To Do: sell the option if premium is minus X% of what the signal suggested. premium is min. higher is ok.
-To Do: retries if it cannot buy first time or gives errors
+To Do: retries if it cannot buy first time or gives errors Move Policy and Terms of use to the bottomn of the page Contact button in contact page to be green
+Signals: Link to delta + premium
+Create multiple accounts in ALCAPA --- try different signals (chatgpt one)